Wanjiru-mugo/Capstone_project/README.md

 **BenefitSerializer**: a representation of each benefit and its description **ExclusiveOfSerializer**: a representation of each exclusion and its description **VetClinicSerializer**: a representation of each vet clinic, its location, and contact phone

+**STATIC FILES**
+The following files were compiled in the static directory:
+    scripts.js
+    styles.css
+    base.html